 - Develop a loyal community in social media.
 Regular users of your web-resource will notify you via Facebook or Twitter if the site is down;

 - Set up Sitecheckerbot monitoring.
-The bot will check your website for critical changes and report you if there are any;
+The bot will check your site for critical changes and report you if there are any;

 - Use our free website uptime checker.
 As soon as your website is down, you will get a notification.